AbdulAaqib/arc_encode_hack/README.md

 ---

-## Demo Flow (MVP)
+## Demo Flow

+1. **Wallet Connection & Eligibility Check**
-- Connect a wallet and check eligibility via the UI/CLI.
+   - Connect a wallet via the Streamlit UI
+   - System checks eligibility based on on-chain and off-chain data

+2. **SBT Issuance & Scoring**
-- Issue a score for a borrower (issuer‑only) → `issueScore(borrower, value)` stores value/timestamp, sets valid=true, and mints SBT if missing.
+   - Issue a credit score for a borrower (issuer‑only) → `issueScore(borrower, value)` stores value/timestamp, sets valid=true, and mints SBT if missing.
    - Revoke a score (issuer‑only) → `revokeScore(borrower)` sets valid=false; SBT remains non‑transferable and bound.

+3. **Lender Operations (LendingPool)**
+   - Lender deposits USDC into the pool via `deposit(amount)`
+   - Track deposit entries and available balance

+4. **Borrower Operations (LendingPool)**
+   - Borrower with valid SBT opens a loan: `openLoan(principal, repaymentDeadline)`
+   - Borrower repays: `repay(loanId, amount)`
+   - System checks for defaults: `checkDefaultAndBan(loanId)`

+5. **Alternative: CreditLineManager (Optional)**
-- Optional (CLI): Create a credit line (owner‑only), seed the CreditLineManager with testnet USDC, then draw/repay.
-  - Create: `createCreditLine(borrower, limit, interestBps)`
+   - Create a credit line (owner‑only): `createCreditLine(borrower, limit, interestBps)`
    - Draw: `draw(borrower, amount)` (transfers USDC held by the contract)
    - Repay: `repay(borrower, amount)` (requires ERC20 allowance)

 ---

-## Design: Lender Pool & Returns (Planned)
+## Lending Pool Design

+The `LendingPool.sol` contract implements a comprehensive lending system:

-- Deposits: Lenders deposit USDC into a dedicated pool contract and receive a share token (likely ERC‑4626) representing their portion of the liquidity.
+- **Deposits**: Lenders deposit USDC into the pool and receive deposit entries tracked by the contract.
+Each deposit has a lock period before withdrawal is allowed.
-- Draws: Borrowers meeting SBT/score criteria draw from the pool subject to utilization and policy.
+- **Loans**: Borrowers with valid SBT credentials can open loans from the pool.
+Loan amounts are subject to available liquidity and borrower eligibility.
-- Repayment: Principal (and optionally interest/fees) replenishes the pool.
+- **Repayments**: Borrowers repay loans (principal plus interest), which replenishes the pool liquidity.
-- Withdrawals: Lenders redeem their shares for underlying USDC and any accrued return.
+- **Withdrawals**: Lenders can withdraw their deposits (after lock period) for underlying USDC.
+Returns accrue as borrowers repay with interest.
+- **Default Management**: The system tracks loan states and can mark loans as defaulted, banning borrowers who fail to repay by the deadline.
-- Transparency: On‑chain metrics reveal utilization, borrower behavior, and pool health.
+- **Transparency**: On‑chain metrics reveal utilization, borrower behavior, loan status, and pool health.

-For the MVP, pool functions are not yet implemented on‑chain.
-Seed liquidity directly to `CreditLineManager` to enable draws.
+The pool enforces SBT gating on-chain, ensuring only eligible borrowers can access loans.

 ---